prestonfitz/intex/README.md

-# Group 1-11 INTEX Project Fall 2023: Provo City Study on Social Media and its Impacts on Mental Health
+# Group 1-11 INTEX Project Fall 2023: Provo City's Study on Social Media and its Impacts on Mental Health
 ## Authors: Alex Fankhauser, Preston Fitzgerald, Seth Brock, Zach Hansen

 INTEX is short for "Integrated Exercise" and is an opportunity to practice what we have learned in IS 402, IS 403, IS 404, and IS 415 throughout the semester.
 A breakdown of the classes are as follows: